-Push and release the UP or DOWN arrow button until the Digital display icon is highlighted in the DID.
+Push and release the UP Δ or DOWN ∇ ar-SPEED row button until the Digital display icon is highlighted in the DID.
 Push and release the RIGHT arrow button to change the display between mph and km/h.

 Vehicle Info